 - 1.1.
-Full-service CCLs must document the on-site presence of cardiothoracic surgery and appropriate anesthesia services, intensive care services, vascular surgery services, nephrology consultation and dialysis, neurology consultation, hematology consultation and blood bank services, advanced imaging (echo/Doppler, MRI, CT, etc...) - 1.2.
+Full-service CCLs must document the on-site presence of cardiothoracic surgery and cardiovascular anesthesia services, intensive care services, vascular surgery services, nephrology consultation and dialysis, neurology consultation, hematology consultation and blood bank services, advanced imaging (echo/Doppler, MRI, CT, etc...).
+Mechanical support devices are also required and, at a minimum include an adequate number of intra-aortic balloon pumps to support the function of the lab. - 1.2.
 Full-service CCLs must define the procedures performed and excluded in their laboratory and define the process for the introduction of new procedures into their laboratory setting. - 1.2.1.
 The existence of a relationship between procedure volumes and outcomes is controversial.
 Although doing more does not guarantee excellence, to maintain adequate skills and proficiency within the laboratory a minimum number of procedures is required. - 1.2.1.1.
-Full-service laboratories must perform no less than 400 diagnostic coronary angiograms and 150 PCIs of which 36 PCIs are primary PCIs for acute myocardial infarction annually with outcomes equivalent to national performance benchmarks as established by the NCDR.
-The performance metrics examined will be: a) in-hospital risk-adjusted mortality for patients with STEMI and without STEMI, b) proportion of STEMI patient receiving immediate PCI within 90 minutes, c) procedure-related q-wave MI, d) post procedure stroke, e) vascular complication requiring transfusion or surgery, f) rate of emergency CABG and g) incidence of non-obstructive disease (all stenoses in major arteries < 50% diameter reduction in severity for elective procedures)
+Full-service laboratories should perform no less than 400 diagnostic coronary angiograms and 200 PCIs of which 36 PCIs are primary PCIs for acute myocardial infarction annually with outcomes equivalent to national performance benchmarks as established by the NCDR CathPCI Registry.
+The performance metrics examined will be: - a) in-hospital risk-adjusted mortality for patients with STEMI and without STEMI, - b) rate of unplanned CABG - a.
+Same Day - b.
+Same Hospitalization - c.
+Emergent - d.
+Urgent - e.
+Elective - c) proportion of STEMI patients receiving immediate PCI within 90 minutes, - d) rate of procedure-related q-wave MI or ischemia, - e) rate of post procedure stroke, TIA or other neurological event,